RowanBadr/AIU-Bus-Reservation-System/README.md

 3. Execute the script to create the database schema

 ## 📄 Documentation
-contains full system explanation, ER diagrams, and design decisions.
+Contains full system explanation, ER diagrams, and design decisions.

 ## 🛠️ Tools Used
 - SQL